qingfengxia/FenicsSolver/Readme.md

 # Multiphysics FEM solver based on Fenics

+This is a sub-projects of [intelligient engineering design](https://qingfengxia.github.io/)

 by Qingfeng Xia, 2017~

 This is derived from my personal independent research, although I am not yet financially independent in the University of Oxford.
-This solver has features beyond commercial commercial solvers, in its capability to solve multibody, multiphysics, multiscale and reduced-order nonlinear problems.
+This solver has features beyond commercial commercial solvers, in its capability to solve multibody, multi-physics, multiscale and reduced-order nonlinear problems.
-This software project is an essential part of my research ambition in *Measurement and modelling at extreme conditions* and *Automated and intelligient engineering design*.
+This software project is an essential part of my research ambition in *Measurement and modelling at extreme conditions* and *Automated and intelligent engineering design*.

 ![Schematic of automated engineering design pipeline](https://forum.freecadweb.org/download/file.php?id=73587)

+> **Note**   Fenics-X, the next generation Fenics, is expected in 2020.
+There would API change.

 ## License